geerlingguy/ansible-role-supervisor/README.md

 The user under which `supervisord` will be run, and the password to be used when connecting to Supervisor's HTTP server (either for `supervisorctl` access, or when viewing the administrative UI).

+    supervisor_service_name: supervisord

+This role installs a supervisord.service systemd service when appliable.
+If using apt (i.e. setting `supervisor_apt_install`), the name of the service is changed to `supervisor` by the role.

     supervisor_unix_http_server_password_protect: true
     supervisor_inet_http_server_password_protect: true